Daylily-Zeleen/Godot-DragonBones/README.md

 If you are not compile by youself, you should download this plugin and plug it into "demo".

+## Export

+1. Web: "Extensions Support" is required; "Thread Support" is requred if you use the precompiled plugin.

 ## Contents

 This repository is improved from [gddragonbones](https://github.com/sanja-sa/gddragonbones).